 Major Insect Pests Affecting Apples

-- Apple maggot flies – Apple maggot flies lay eggs in developing fruit in June or July.
+- Apple maggot flies: Apple maggot flies lay eggs in developing fruit in June or July.
 Once the eggs hatch, the larvae burrow into the apples.
-Sticky traps can be hung in the tree near fruit about three weeks after petals fall; two traps for trees less than 8 feet (2 m.) tall, and six traps for those 10-25 ( 3-8 m.) feet tall.
+Sticky traps can be hung in the tree near fruit about three weeks after petals fall; two traps for trees less than 8 feet (2 m.) tall, and six traps for those 10 to 25 feet (3-8 m.) tall.
 Trees can also be sprayed with Surround in July, or Entrust, which is pretty pricey.
 Entrust contains spinosad which can be found in some home use spray products, but keep in mind they contain other ingredients that will disqualify them as organic.

 How to Protect Apple Trees from Insects

 Of course, there are some good insecticidal sprays out there that can assist with keeping pests out of apple trees, but there are also some simple cultural controls that will go a long way in solving the pest problem.
 Good pest management begins with good horticultural management.
 First and foremost is to maintain a weed-free environment surrounding the apple trees.

 Also, rake up last year’s leaves and detritus from around the base of the tree.
 Some pests overwinter in this cozy layer, waiting to assault the tender leaves and buds in the spring.
 Your goal is to eliminate any hiding places.
 Mow around the tree or, better yet, replace grass with mulch.
 Remove plastic and paper tree guards where adult moths and flies like to overwinter, and replace them with wire mesh guards.